Macmee/enhanced-promises/README.md

 ### Promise.fcall

-You can create a promise from a value using Q.fcall.
+You can create a promise from a value using Promise.fcall.
 This returns a promise for 10.

 ```
-return Q.fcall(function () {
+return Promise.fcall(function () {
     return 10;
 });
 You can also use fcall to get a promise for an exception.

-return Q.fcall(function () {
+return Promise.fcall(function () {
     throw new Error("Can't do it");
 });
 ```